 Can you make this recipe nut free?

 Yes, you could use sunflower butter instead of the almond butter.
-I haven't tested it with tahini yet but that should work as well.
+Tahini would also work well.

 Is this recipe suitable for vegans?